 - How to sell quickly after a divorce

 Who gets the house in a divorce?

-- Which finances and assets each spouse contributed to the marriage
+- Who contributed what finances and assets to the marriage?

 Can I sell my house before divorce?